Berkeley-CS195/sp23/discussion.md

 technology.
 We will provide readings on pedagogical practices.

 - 3/10: Select a topic and readings.
-- 3/17: Design preparation exercise, discussion exercise.
+- 3/17: Finalize readings, design preparation exercise.
-- 3/24: Identify takewaways, present in class.
+- 3/24: Design discussion exercise, identify takewaways, present in class.

 <b>3.
 Technology and the Community</b>: (groups) Engage with the community to